 Why We Love This Hotel

 Columbus is a stylish boutique hotel that plays funky music in the lobby and smells delicious.
 The price is more reasonable than the other luxury hotel options in Monaco.
-Dare I say it, but this is a more affordable option in the summer months, and yet the hotel itself is hugely luxurious and comes highly recommended.
+Dare I say it, this is a more affordable option in the summer months, and yet the hotel itself is lovely and comes highly recommended.

 The Columbus Hotel in Monaco is sat in the center of Fontvieille, which is to the west of the main harbor in Monte Carlo.
 The Fontvielle peninsula was reclaimed from the sea in the 1970s and is the location of Monaco’s Stadium – home of AS Monaco.

 Monaco is gorgeously hot in the summer, maybe 25-30’C during the day.
-In the winter the weather can be great too, a cooler 12-20’C, but with the sunshine.
+In the winter the weather can be great too, a cooler 12-20’C, and often bathed in sunshine.
 The winter warmth often feels like an English summer day.

-The center of town can get crowded in July and August and for the Formula 1 Grand Prix at the end of May.
-The best time to visit is, therefore, the rest of May and September, when the weather is still wonderful, but the crowds have gone.
+The center of town can get particularly crowded in July and August and for the main events including the Rolex Masters and the Formula 1 Grand Prix at the end of May.
+The best time to visit is probably September, when the weather is still wonderful, but the crowds have gone.

 The best way to get to the Columbus hotel is to fly into Nice and then either transfer via car or you can actually Helicopter from Nice Airport to the Helipad in Monaco which is less than a minute’s walk from the hotel.

 Fontvielle does feel remote from the center of Monaco.
-The 20-minute walk, largely uphill, to reach Casino square, can be draining in the summer heat.
+The 30-minute walk, largely uphill, to reach Casino square, can be draining in the summer heat.
 But outside of the high season, it is a very pleasant walk.
-If you choose to stay in the Columbus hotel in the heat of the summer, you really need to take a taxi or the hotel’s free minibus to reach the main attractions in Monaco.
+If you choose to stay in the Columbus hotel in the heat of the summer, you can take a taxi or the hotel’s free minibus to reach the main attractions in Monaco.

 Conversely, Fontvielle’s local amenities are just a stone’s throw away and there are plenty of restaurants and attractions along the marina waterfront.
 Fontvielle is beautifully kept and feels very safe.